-Diagram 1 below exhibits the share of external23 and internal24 sources in generating RLF for the NGO-MFIs of Bangladesh over 1996 to 2009.
+Diagram 1 below exhibits the share of external22 and internal23 sources in generating RLF for the NGO-MFIs of Bangladesh over 1996 to 2009.
 The figure suggests that over this said time period the NGO-MFIs concentrated more and more towards the internal sources for developing its revolving loan funds.
-Until mid 1990s (in 1996), the external sources also played significant role in generating RLF (nearly 50%) for the NGO-MFIs Bangladesh but over diminishes time it down to only 2.2% in 2009.
+Until mid 1990s (in 1996), the external sources also played significant role in generating RLF (nearly 50%) for the NGO-MFIs of Bangladesh but over time it diminishes down to only 2.2% in 2009.
 It is clear from Diagram 2 that other than in 1997, the channels for revolving funds through external sources have been gradually narrowed down over time.
-In 1997. the sector experienced relatively a sharp drop (~18%) in revolving loan funds through external sources.
-It implies that for continuing their services, the NGO-MFIs of Bangladesh became solely dependent on the funds generated through internal sources.
-In Bangladesh, members' savings, service charge and own funds are mainly responsible for internal fund generation.
+In 1997, the sector experienced relatively a sharp drop (~18%) in revolving loan funds through external sources.
+It implies